Spark plug: Terminal

 The top of the spark plug contains a terminal to connect to the ignition system.
-Over of the years variations in the terminal configuration have been introduced by manufacturers.
+Over the years, variations in the terminal configuration have been introduced by manufacturers.
 The exact terminal construction varies depending on the use of the spark plug.
 Most passenger car spark plug wires snap onto the terminal of the plug, but some wires have eyelet connectors which are fastened onto the plug under a nut.
 The standard solid non-removable nut SAE configuration is common for many cars and trucks.
 Plugs which are used for these applications often have the end of the terminal serve a double purpose as the nut on a thin threaded shaft so that they can be used for either type of connection.
 This type of spark plug has a removable nut or knurl, which enables its users to attach them to two different kinds of spark plug boots.
 Some spark plugs have a bare thread, which is a common type for motorcycles and ATVs.
 Finally, in very recent years, a cup-style terminal has been introduced, which allows for a longer ceramic insulator in the same confined space.

 Insulator

 The main part of the insulator is typically made from sintered alumina (Al_{2}O_{3}), a very hard ceramic material with high dielectric strength, printed with the manufacturer's name and identifying marks, then glazed to improve resistance to surface spark tracking.
 Its major functions are to provide mechanical support and electrical insulation for the central electrode, while also providing an extended spark path for flashover protection.
 This extended portion, particularly in engines with deeply recessed plugs, helps extend the terminal above the cylinder head so as to make it more readily accessible.

 Dissected modern spark plug showing the one-piece sintered alumina insulator.
 The lower portion is unglazed.

-A further feature of sintered alumina is its good heat conduction – reducing the tendency for the insulator to glow with heat and so light the mixture prematurely.
+A further feature of sintered alumina is its good heat conduction, reducing the tendency for the insulator to glow with heat and so light the mixture prematurely.